SauliusMon/Minecraft-Quantum-World-1.19.1/README.txt

    If you have any suggestions or (and) found a bug in a code while playing the mod, contact me through github or email: ale.vidmantas@gmail.com

 Creators:
-  Currently, all textures and code was written by me.
+  Currently, all textures and code was written, created by me.

 Special thanks to: